 The third stanza emphasizes the irrelevance of actions.
 The lyrical voice says that: “What we did as we climbed, and what we talked of/Matters not much, nor to what it lead”.
-Nevertheless, the lyrical voice is aware that this made him/her have feelings afterwards.
+Nevertheless, the lyrical voice is aware that this made him/her have feelings afterward.
 Notice how we are still in the lyrical voice’s memories and he/she talks about losing these feelings (“And feeling fled”) and how they become irrelevant (“Without rude reason till hope is dead”).
-In this particular stanza, the lyrical voice uses irony in order to convey a certain realization, alongside with a sharp tone.
+In this particular stanza, the lyrical voice uses irony in order to convey a certain realization, alongside a sharp tone.

 It filled but a minute.
 But was there ever

 A time of such quality, since or before,

 In that hill’s story?
 To one mind never,

 The fourth stanza projects the feelings of the lyrical voice.
 The memories are traced back (“It filled but a minute”) and the lyrical voice describes the moment in which he/she felt strong and powerful feelings.
 Nevertheless, these feelings appear not to be reciprocated.
 The lyrical voice uses a rhetorical question in order to express this and to create a tone of regret (“But was there ever/A time of such quality […] in that hill’s story?”).
 With the comparison to the mountain, the lyrical voice creates a symbolism and, at the same time, he/she answers his/her own question.
 Many others have already climbed this mountain (“By thousands more”).
 Notice how the lyrical voice prioritizes quality in memories over quantity or length because of what he/she said from the beginning (“A time of such quality”).